kjmtks/LMS7/samples/demo/pages/@index.md

 This system is the novel learning management system (LMS) with the following features:

 * This system can build sandbox environments, and provide programming exercises executing in them environments.
-* In this system, educational contents can be described in the markdown format and uploaded / downloaded via Git interface.
+* Educational contents can be described in the markdown format, and uploaded / downloaded via Git interface.
-*
+* Submitted programs can be automatically verified for suitability using test cases.

 <script language="activity" ref="ruby.xml">